IzODA/labs/choose-your-path/scala-python/README.md

-# IBM Open Data Analytics for z/OS: Choose Your Path—Spark and Scala or Anaconda and Python
+# Your Journey to Open Data Analytics on z/OS: Choose Your Path—Spark and Scala or IBM Enterprise Python/Python AI Toolkit

 <!-- # Licensed Materials - Property of IBM
-# 5655-OD1
+# 5698-SPK, 5698-PAL
 # COPYRIGHT IBM CORP.
-2019
+2023
 #
 # US Government Users Restricted Rights - Use, duplication or
 # disclosure restricted by GSA ADP Schedule Contract with